mayurnagrale/obsidian-git-sync/Angular/Basics.md

 - Import - (to import other module ex. commonmodule),
 - Providers - (to register services and other providers at module level
 - Bootstrap - (specify the root component of the application)
-- by defining NgModule we can control the compilation and runtime behavior of ang app ,manage dependancy and promote modular development/
+- by defining NgModule we can control the compilation and runtime behaviour of angular app ,manage dependancy and promote modular development/

 **AppModule** :
-- it serves as root module for angular application and responsible for bootstraping the application, loading the other modules as needed.
+- it serves as root module for angular application and responsible for boot straping the application, loading the other modules as needed.

+**Different In-build Module  In Angular** :

 **Filters & Pipes** :
 - filters has been replaced with pipes in angular
 - we use pipes to transform and format the data in our angular template
 - it can be use to filter, sort, data format dates and currency and perform custom transformation
 - Pipes examples [[Pipes Examples]]

 **Promise and Observable** :